braydonviragh/marketplace-backend/README.md

 Spindle is a peer-to-peer clothing rental platform built to make fashion more sustainable and accessible.
 The backend provides a comprehensive API that powers the Vue/Quasar frontend application with features including:

-- Secure user authentication with email and phone verification
+- Secure user authentication with email and phone verification (tbd)
 - Product management with detailed categorization and filtering
 - Rental and offer negotiation system
-- Integrated Stripe payment processing
+- Integrated Stripe payment processing (tbd)
-- User reviews and ratings
+- User reviews and ratings (tbd)
 - Geolocation-based product search
-- Admin dashboard for platform management
+- Admin dashboard for platform management (tbd)

-## Key Features (Non-Technical)
+## Key Features

 - **User Accounts**: People can sign up, verify their identity, and manage their profiles
 - **Clothing Listings**: Users can photograph and list their clothing items with details like size, brand, and rental price